-In the summer they run every 45 minutes up and down the Lake to Pooley Bridge and back, stopping off half way along at Howton, the place I needed to be.
+In the summer they run frequently up and down the Lake, from Glenridding to Pooley Bridge and back, stopping off at 2 places along the lake at Aira Force and at Howton, the place you needed to be for this walk start.

 The boats are not expensive at all.
-It was just £6.20 single today.
-Sit back relax and enjoy the scenery around too from the middle of the water en route.
+It is currently just £8 single to Howtown from Glenridding and the dog can go with you for just £1.
+Sit back relax and enjoy the scenery around too from the middle of the water on route.

 Starting The Walk at Howtown

 Back on land at Howtown and the smells of nature hit you.
-If you have only seen Ullswater from the road sides then I advise you gander over to the East side and enjoy.
+If you have only seen Ullswater from the road sides then I advise you get over to the east side of the lake and enjoy.

 I have seen many guides say it takes about 3 hours, well, yes if not enjoying the gorgeous surroundings or pausing for a picnic in one of the many vantage viewpoints.
 Allow time to enjoy, a walk not to be rushed.

 As I mentioned earlier the variety is enormous.
 One minute you will be walking through lovely woodland and suddenly it will open up and a panorama up and down Ullswater will lay before you.

 As you walk the various mountain ranges rise up into view in all directions and especially ahead of you as you wander.
 The peaks of the Helvellyn Range really heightens the backdrop.

 The path occasionally meanders directly along the shoreline, the only sound is the lapping of the water on the small stone bay beaches.